khueue/prolongo/README.md

     * foreign(memfile) (should be autoloaded)
     * foreign(apply_macros) (loaded by load.pl, can be safely removed)
  * C compiler (modify the Makefile if you aren't using GCC)

-## Todo

- * Clean up the decoder.
-What is and what isn't a value_xxx?
-Extract preds?
- * Research exception handling in Prolog.

 ## Thoughts